JieSun1990/JERFOUCRU/README.md

 - **Evaluate_Imputation**: Try to evaluate the imputation of RF by creating pseudo-NA data.
 Some of non-NA positions at each feature will be assigned NA, then run the RF to impute these values again.
 We will use R-squared to evaluate the accuracy of the imputation RF. **_(Not yet included)_**

 #### Step 5: Perform Overlay adjustment in FOI
 This step is one of the most complicated steps.
+This step will used the Study Catchment Area dataframe.
+This Study dataframe is extracted from the Endemic dataframe (result from Step 3 or Step 4).
+This dataframe only contains pixels that have FOI values by fitting catalytic model to age-stratified cases data.
 There is an issue (called Overlay issue) in a calibrated FOI TIF file.
 The Overlay issue is the case that some catchment areas lie inside other catchment areas.
 In this case, we assume that the catalytic modelled FOI value of the big catchment area will be the mean of FOI values of all pixels that lie in the big regions (including pixels that lie in smaller catchment areas but belong to the bigger one).
 Therefore, the FOI values of pixels that are not inside smaller catchment areas need to be adjusted to constrain with the assumption.
 - **Assign_Regions_For_Adjust_Overlay**: Assign index for pixels having the same FOI values (which means these pixels will belong in the same regions).
 These indexes will be used to check which regions are overlay or non-overlay.
 (This checking part is done manually by viewing on QGIS with the highest level of carefulness)
 - **Regions_Index_Information**: This script just provides information about indexes generated by **Assign_Regions_For_Adjust_Overlay**.
 By looking at this script, we will know how the regions affect others.
 And use this information to run **Adjust_Overlay**.
 This script is created manually by doing analysis and observing regions on QGIS.
 - **Adjust_Overlay**: Run the overlay adjustment after you knew which regions are overlay and non-overlay.
 You need to know how the regions overlay (e.g. which region indexes are inside other indexes)